GivAlz/wtprompt/README.md

-# wtPrompt
+# 🤌 wtPrompt

-Simple library to manage your LLM prompts
+Manage your LLM prompts, the easy way.